Show, don't tell. It's simple enough advice, and screen recording software makes it easier to follow.

 Camtasia provides outstanding tutorial videos for anyone who struggles with its editing tools.
 Creating surprisingly professional intro and outro segments and dropping them into my test video took a matter of seconds.
 My only hiccup was with the interactivity features, which allow you to add quizzes or clickable buttons to your project.
 Configuring these elements was easy enough, but previewing the video and exporting the final product was noticeably more complicated after adding interactivity.

 This is also the only app I tested with a closed captions tool that loops audio while you add the text.
-A four-second segment plays until you're done typing, and then you can press Tab, and it plays the next loop.
+A four-second segment plays until you're done typing, and then you can press Tab

 My one complaint about Camtasia is the pricing structure.
-There's no monthly option, and the free trial only gives you three days to try out the software, so it's a bigger upfront investment than most.
+There's no monthly option, and the free trial only gives you seven days to try out the software, so it's a bigger upfront investment than most.
 That said, if you know you like the interface, the cost is lower over time than most.

 Note: if you don't need editing but like the look of Camtasia, Capture (formerly Jing) comes from the same company, only offers screen recording, and it's free to download and use.